Investing in Child, Youth, and Family Wellbeing

-The Youth Opportunities Fund (YOF) is an annual program that provides grants and capacity building supports to youth-led grassroots groups and collaboratives serving young people who face multiple barriers to economic and social wellbeing.
+The Youth Opportunities Fund (YOF) provides grants and capacity building supports to grassroots groups, community-based organizations and collaboratives focused on improving the wellbeing of children, youth and families who face multiple barriers.

 The YOF is committed to enhancing the wellbeing of young people who face exclusion and barriers to full participation in community life.